department-of-veterans-affairs/vets-api/config/betamocks/README.md

 all subsequent requests will use the cache (feel free to turn off your VA VPNs).

 ## Mocking error responses
-To make an endpoint return a non 200 response add an error key to the endpoint hash with an optional body.
+You can record an error response or edit one manually to return an error status, or you can turn errors on and off by adding an error key to the config with an optional body.
 Restart rails after updating the service config:
 ```yaml
 - :method: :get
   :path: "/wss-pciu-services-web/rest/pciuServices/v1/states"